tjelvar-olsson/biologists-guide-to-computing/source/getting-some-motivation.rst

 track of your work.

 When tackling more complex data analysis one needs to spend more time thinking about the problem up front.
-In the :doc:`data-munching` chapter we will look at techniques for breaking problems into smaller and more manageable chunks.
+In the :doc:`practical-problem-solving` chapter we will look at techniques for breaking problems into smaller and more manageable chunks.
 The chapter also introduced the Python scripting language, string manipulation and regular expressions.